sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 `Ensure the application is working again before moving on`

-> Note: If you restarted or recreated the VM, you will need to bounce (or restart) the vote-app pods so they can re-connect!
+> **Note**: If you restarted or recreated the VM, you will need to bounce (or restart) the vote-app pods so they can re-connect!

 ## Implement Rollback